lorenzo-stoakes/review-scripts/README.md

 * `review-build` - Simple script to configure and build the kernel using the configuration/build hooks.

+* `review-config` - Simple script to configure the kernel using the configuration hook.

 ## Credit

 Thanks to [Tomáš Janoušek](https://genserver.social/users/liskin) for his